topicquests/sensecraft/documentation/tables.md

 * handle varchar
 * role Role

-Should the avatar handle be the same as the user handle?
+Should the avatar handle be the same as the member handle?
 For now yes.

 Dubious: reference to Casting?
 (in diagram but I want to avoid FK between guilds and quests.)